albertogferrario/javascript-dns-kill-switch/README.md

 ## Usage

-Host your version of the script somewhere accessible to the website, then include the script in the `<head>` section of the website:
+1. Replace `kill.yourdomain.com` in the script with your own domain where the DNS TXT record is hosted;

-> GitHub pages has been used for this example.
+2. Host your version of the script somewhere accessible to the website, then include the script in the `<head>` section of the website:

 ```html
 <script src="https://username.github.io/your-repository/script.js"></script>
 ```

 ### Example DNS TXT Record

-> In this example, only anotherexample.com will have its content removed.
+In this example, only `anotherexample.com` will have its content removed.

 ```
 kill.yourdomain.com.
 IN TXT "example.com=0; anotherexample.com=1;"